wacl-york/quant-scraper/README.md

 Finally, the [`Black` formatter](https://github.com/psf/black) is used in development as a pre-commit hook to ensure consistent formatting across source files.
 It can also be installed through `pip`.

+## Testing

+All unit tests can be run using the following command:

+`coverage run -m unittest discover -s quantscraper/tests -b`